rudifa/QRCodeGenerator/README.md

 ## class ViewController

-Provides a test-and-demo UI for various foregraound and background colors, QRCode image size and modes, QRCode redundancy (7%-30%), urlEncoded or plain, and export to photos or to printer.
+Provides a test-and-demo UI for various foreground and background colors, QRCode image size and modes, QRCode redundancy (7%-30%), urlEncoded or plain, and export to photos or to printer.